 This is an assessment of the creditworthiness of a corporation that is used to determine financing rates.
 Companies with poor credit have greater difficulty obtaining financing and typically pay more to access financing because of the increased risk of defaulting on financial obligations.

 This is a measure of the return on a preferred stock, common stock, or bonds on any given trading day.
 For a common stock or preferred stock, it is calculated by dividing the annual dividend amount by the share price.
 For a bond, it is calculated by dividing the annual interest payment per bond by the current bond price.
-An example would be: Realty Income's current yield on 2/28/11 is 4.8%.

 This is a non-cash expense that is recorded on an income statement to allocate the costs of an asset over its useful life.
 How much is depreciated, or amortized, is based on the estimated useful life of the assets.